Privacy-preserving Blockchain-enabled Parametric Insurance via Remote Sensing and IoT

-For the bushfire detection model in Sec.\ref{sec:sensing}, we specify the detailed settings of Sonic-specific vectors $({\bf a}, {\bf b}, {\bf c})$ and $({\bf \mu}, {\bf v}, {\bf w})$ in Tables~\ref{tab:linear_const} and \ref{tab:assignment}.
-There are in total $7N+(N+2)M+2$ linear constraints, and $10n+(n+2)k$ multiplication constraints, where $n$ is the image size and $k$ is the length of bit indices.
-With the full specifications, one can encode the corresponding constraint system of parametric bushfire insurance by Sonic zk-SNARK protocol.
+In this section, we describe how to encode the bushfire detection model in Sec.\ref{sec:sensing} into a Sonic-compatible constraint system.
+We specify the detailed settings of Sonic-specific vectors $({\bf a}, {\bf b}, {\bf c})$ and $({\mathbf u_q, \mathbf v_q, \mathbf w_q}, k_q)$ in Tables~\ref{tab:linear_const} and \ref{tab:assignment}.
+We assume image size $n$ and $k$ is the length of bit indices.